How to Buy Bitcoin in New Zealand

 |

-The price of Bitcoin keeps rising (for now) but this is no guarantee of future behaviourBitcoin has seen some impressive gains over the years but the price of BTC is incredibly volatile and if you’re looking for short term gains, you might be very disappointed as it could take months of years for BTC to recover from a correction.
+The past performance of Bitcoin is no guarantee of future behaviourBitcoin has seen some impressive gains over the years but the price of BTC is incredibly volatile and if you’re looking for short term gains, you might be very disappointed as it could take months or even years for BTC to recover from a correction.
 Investing in Bitcoin is speculative and profits rely on someone paying more for it than you later on.

 |